Refrigeration using solar power

 Freezing chickpeas

-Freezing chickpeas is the solution if you enjoy hummus; there are several distinct disadvantages from using the canned variety and dried they take long-hours of conventional cooking.
-Store them with refrigeration using solar-power.
+Freezing chickpeas is the solution if you enjoy hummus; there are several distinct advantages over using the canned variety.
+Soak them overnight, pressure-cook your dried legumes and store the excess with refrigeration using solar-power.

-It makes sense to pressure-cook a large amount, say a couple of pounds; and then drain, cool and freeze them in small packets.
+It makes sense to pressure-cook a large amount of dried chickpeas, say a couple of pounds; then drain, cool and freeze them in small packets.

 I like to use recycled food grade plastic packets incidentally; our world will soon be suffocated by non-biodegradable synthetics.